zhaojiachen1994/DIP-Anomaly-Detection/README.md

 ## Experimental results

 DIP achieved better average results than a lot of existing traditional and deep methods.
 The evaluation metrics are AUC-ROC, AUC-PR, and F1 score.
-Here we only offer the F1 score performance.
-The other results can be found in the original paper.
+This repository only show the F1 score performance, while the other results can be found in the original paper.
-The dataset information and other datasets used in the paper can be found [here](http://odds.cs.stonybrook.edu/)
+The dataset information and other datasets used in the paper can be download from [here](http://odds.cs.stonybrook.edu/).

 ### F1 score performance